-However, we only recommend using these free blog solutions if you’re starting a personal blog, due to their limited functionality and customization options.
-Using a free blogging platform can also come across as cheap or unprofessional, especially if the blog is tied to a business.
+We only recommend using those free blog solutions if you’re starting a personal blog since they have limited functionality and customization options.
+Using a free blogging platform can also come across as unprofessional if the blog is tied to a business.

-Instead, we recommend that you use WordPress to create your blog:
+Of course, we recommend that you use WordPress to create your blog.

-Not only is this open-source platform easy to use, but it offers more functionality.
-WordPress also lets you style your blog using themes and add new features via plugins.
+Not only is this open-source platform easy to use, but it offers a lot more functionality.
+For example, WordPress lets you style your blog using themes and add new features via plugins.
 It also helps to make your blog more secure and perform better with minimal work required on your end.